Risk Management and Insurance Minor

 AACSB International—The Association to Advance Collegiate Schools of Business

 The Finance Department offers an internship course that is open to a limited number of qualified upper-division students.
 These courses consist of supervised, on-site work in various participating local enterprises, culminating in a written report.
-Minimum requirements are a 3.00 UNLV GPA, admission to the finance major, and a minimum grade of C in FIN 303 and FIN 307 .
+Minimum requirements are a 3.00 GPA, admission to the major, and completion of nine credits of core courses in the major, including FIN 301, with an average GPA of 3.00 or above in those courses.
 Students interested in participating in the internship program should contact the Finance Department office and then apply for approval through Undergraduate Advising.

 Students pursuing an internship course are required to take the internship within their major field.
 Internship courses are offered on a satisfactory/fail grading basis only and are considered to be a major elective.
 A student can generally use up to three hours of internship.